Panquesito7/submodules-alternative/README.md

 [![Submodules Alternative](https://socialify.git.ci/Panquesito7/submodules-alternative/image?description=1&descriptionEditable=Easy-to-use%20Git%20modules%20alternative&font=Source%20Code%20Pro&issues=1&language=1&name=1&owner=1&pattern=Circuit%20Board&stargazers=1&theme=Auto)](https://github.com/Panquesito7/submodules-alternative)

 An easy-to-use Git (Sub)modules alternative to make the cloning process easier.\
 **The project is still WIP and still contains bugs.
-It is recommended to use in small projects until the tool is fairly stable.**
+It is recommended to use it in small projects until the tool is fairly stable.**

 ## What's the difference?